shubniggurath/evolutionary_computation/README.md

 # Evolutionary computation
-Exercise done in the Evolutionary computation class
+Exercises done in the Evolutionary computation class

 This repository is divided in varios sections (I will be adding new sections in the future):